Plutonomicon/cardano-transaction-lib/doc/plutip-testing.md

 ### Limitations

-Non-default values of `slotLength` and `epochSize` break staking rewards - see [this issue](https://github.com/mlabs-haskell/plutip/issues/149) for more info.
+Non-default value of `epochSize` (current default is 80) break staking rewards - see [this issue](https://github.com/mlabs-haskell/plutip/issues/149) for more info.
+`slotLength` can be changed without any problems.

 ## Using addresses with staking key components